 Over time, soil becomes compacted, filling the tiny spaces where air and water usually flow.
 Clay in the soil, excess foot traffic, drought and unusually heavy rains also contribute to compaction.
 Once the soil is compacted, your grass gets less of what it needs to thrive, and the roots become shallower, increasing the risk for damage, disease and pest infestation.

 Aeration creates holes in your lawn, allowing air pockets to return so water, oxygen and nutrients can flow more easily through the soil to the roots of your grass.
 In addition, aeration encourages deeper root systems, making your lawn hardier and less susceptible to drought, damage, disease and pests.

 When to Aerate

 Aeration is most effective in the peak of growing season, before the heat of summer takes hold.
-If you have warm season grass that goes dormant in winter, mid to late spring is the best time to aerate.
+If you have warm season grass that goes dormant in winter, mid to late spring, after spring green up, is the best time to aerate.
 If you have cool season grass that stays green all year, wait until early fall.

 For best results, aerate a day or two after a soaking rain or after irrigating, when the soil will be less hard and easier to penetrate with an aerator.

 Aeration requires specialized equipment, but only needs to be done once a year.
 Most homeowners opt to either hire a professional or rent a machine from a home and garden center.